damianhakert/damianhakert.github.io/source/posts/2016-10-22-gitlab-8-13-released.html.md

 https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/6681

+## Performance Changes

+CE changes:

+* Performance of the group milestones page has been improved: [!6457](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/6457)
+* The number of queries executed when processing Markdown references has been decreased: [!6457](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/6457) and [!6545](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/6545)
+* Sidekiq now uses a connection pool when using the Rails cache: [!6468](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/6468) and [!6657](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/6657)
+* CI runners less frequently update the `ci_runners` table, leading to less database load: [!6537](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/6537)
+* The number of queries executed when pushing commits has been reduced slightly: [!6680](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/6680)
+* Trending projects are now pre-calculated on a daily basis and limited to the top 100 projects.
+This improves performance of the trending projects page: [!6749](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/6749)
+* When creating a new merge request the diffs are loaded asynchronously: [!5844](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/5844)
+* Resetting a project's last activity timestamp no longer relies on Redis leases, reducing the time it takes to refresh this timestamp: [!6678](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/6678)
+* The secret token used for gitlab-shell and the API is now stored in memory, instead of being read from disk on every API request: [!6599](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/6599)
+* The number of queries used for checking project policies has been reduced: [!6442](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/6442)
+* The worker used for expiring build artifacts now schedules jobs more efficiently and uses more efficient SQL queries: [!6732](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/6732)
+* Updating merge requests upon a push is now performed using a dedicated Sidekiq worker: [!6767](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/6767)
+* CI pipeline hooks are now updated asynchronously: [!6824](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/6824)
+* CI pipeline metrics are now updated using a Sidekiq worker: [!6896](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/6896)
+* Performance and memory usage of the GitHub importer has been improved: [!6552](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/6552)
+* Render timings of award emoji URLs have been improved: [!6848](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/6848)
+* When creating a project we immediately create a corresponding `project_features` row, instead of checking for this (and creating the row if needed) whenever we query a project from the database.
+This reduces the number of queries to retrieve a project from 2 back to 1: [!6908](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/6908)
+* CI pipeline commits are only updated once a pipeline is created, instead of doing so upon every update: [!6986](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/6986)
+* CI pipeline durations are only updated at the end of a pipeline, instead of doing so at every state transition: [!6987](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/6987)
+* Updating of project caches now occurs at most every 15 minutes per project.
+This may lead to stale statistics (e.g. commit counts) but can significantly reduce disk load: [!7017](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/7017)
+* Sidekiq now uses separate queues for a wide variety of workers: [!7006](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/7006)
+* CI pipeline jobs are scheduled in a smarter way, preventing multiple jobs using the same parameters from being performed at the same time: [!7005](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/7005)

+EE changes:

+* GitLab usage data is now cached: [!779](https://gitlab.com/gitlab-org/gitlab-ee/merge_requests/779)

+Changes to gitlab-shell:

+* gitlab-shell now measures the time it takes to perform certain steps and logs these to the gitlab-shell log file using the DEBUG log level: [!98](https://gitlab.com/gitlab-org/gitlab-shell/merge_requests/98) and [!100](https://gitlab.com/gitlab-org/gitlab-shell/merge_requests/100)
+* Tracing of Git performance can now be enabled using an environment variable: [!91](https://gitlab.com/gitlab-org/gitlab-shell/merge_requests/91)
+* Moving repositories between shards has been improved: [!97](https://gitlab.com/gitlab-org/gitlab-shell/merge_requests/97) and [!96](https://gitlab.com/gitlab-org/gitlab-shell/merge_requests/96)

 ## Other changes

 This release has more improvements, including security fixes.
 Please check out [the Changelog](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CHANGELOG) to see the all named changes.